Splitting Line Patterns in Free Groups: Splittings

 \subsection{The Splitting Criterion}

-\begin{proposition} Consider a non-empty equivariant collection of cut sets $\{S_i\}_{i\in I}$ in $\decomp$ satisfying the following conditions: \begin{enumerate} \item For each $i\in I$ there is a $g_i\in F$ such that $S_i=\qmap(\{\inv{g_i}^\infty,g_i^{\infty}\})$. \item The cut sets are pairwise non-crossing. \item The set $\{S_i\}_{i\in I}$ is a union of finitely many $F$ orbits. \end{enumerate} Then $F$ splits as a graph of groups rel $\multimot$ with cyclic edge stabilizers.
-The vertex set is bipartite, with Type 1 vertices stabilized by maximal cyclic subgroups containing the $g_i$, and Type 2 vertices stabilized by non-cyclic subgroups. \end{proposition}
+\fullref{proposition:multipleotal} is a generalization of a construction of Otal \cite{Ota92}, who proves it in the case that $\{S_i\}_{i\in I}$ is a single orbit of cut points.
+The main change is \fullref{claim:minimalelements}, which replaces Otal's Lemma 3.3. \begin{proposition} Consider a non-empty, $\F$--invariant collection of disjoint cut sets $\{S_i\}_{i\in I}$ in $\decomp$ satisfying the following conditions: \begin{enumerate} \item For each $i\in I$ there is an indivisible $g_i\in \F$ such that $S_i=\qmap(\{\inv{g_i}^\infty,g_i^{\infty}\})$. \item The cut sets are pairwise non-crossing. \item The set $\{S_i\}_{i\in I}$ is a union of finitely many $\F$--orbits. \end{enumerate} Then $\F$ splits as a graph of groups rel $\multimot$ with cyclic edge stabilizers.
+The vertex set is bipartite, with Type 1 vertices stabilized by maximal cyclic subgroups generated by the $g_i$ and Type 2 vertices stabilized by non-cyclic subgroups. \end{proposition} \begin{proof} For each $i\in I$ there is a partial ordering $<_i$ on $\{S_j\}_{j\in I\setminus\{i\}}$ defined by $S_j<_i S_k$ if $S_j$ separates $S_i$ from $S_k$, that is, if $S_i$ and $S_k$ are in different complementary components of $S_j$.
+Since the cut sets are pairwise non-crossing, the complementary component of $S_j$ containing $S_k$ is well defined.

-\fullref{proposition:multipleotal} is an easy generalization of a construction of Otal \cite{Ota92}, presented as \fullref{proposition:otalsplit}, who proves it in the case that $\{S_i\}_{i\in I}$ is a single orbit of cut points.
-At one point we use a line pattern argument to replace Otal's Lemma 3.3.
-We add some remarks to indicate the points where the proof generalizes.
-We also use the construction in this proof to make some additional conclusions, which follow as separate proclamations.